40thieves/final-year-project/src/04 - design/04 - proposed-solution.md

 | Publication date | Matches article's publication date                           |
 | DOI              | Matches an article's Digital Object Identifier               |

-Table 2: Input fields used for the scholarly article search form
+<figcaption>Table 2: Input fields used for the scholarly article search form</figcaption>

 Once the form is submitted, a request will be made to the application server with the attached search parameters.
 The parameters are received by the server and passed to the search API wrapper.